FSDeval/fsd-events/README.md

 Code | Description
 --- | ---
-I-DIS | driver increases speed using throttle on RHS of steering wheel I-DRS | driver reduces speed using throttle on RHS of steering wheel I-GAS | driver taps accelerator or uses stalk to tell car to proceed I-FLC | driver forces lane change by using turn signal
+I-FAST | driver increases speed using throttle on RHS of steering wheel I-GAS | driver taps accelerator or uses stalk to tell car to proceed I-SLOW | driver reduces speed using throttle on RHS of steering wheel I-TURN | driver forces lane change by using turn signal

 #### Wrong behavior